-Download our eBook 'The definitive guide to test within electronics manufacturing' for a comprehensive overview of the test methods availible to you.
+Get 'The Definitive Guide to Test within Electronics Manufacturing' for a comprehensive overview of the test methods available to you.

 The programming cost itself really depends on the complexity of the assembly, but is broadly similar for either solution, potentially around £2000 or so.
 When it comes to other charges associated with test, these are the main differences you should be aware of:Advantages of Flying Probe:

 - The fixture costs are usually zero, whereas an ICT fixture is mostly in excess of £4000, maybe much more.

 - Development lead time is typically less than a week, whereas ICT takes up to 6 weeks for fixture manufacture and programming.

 - If your product design changes, only a programme change is required.
 For ICT however, it might mean a new fixture as well, if components or test pads have moved.